Got gently unused items that are in good working condition that you no longer need?

 What should I do if a charity won’t accept my donation?

-How much time should I plan for making donations in Hong Kong?
+How much time do I need for making donations in Hong Kong?

 Plan around a month to organize your donations.
 While charities might be pretty quick to respond about whether or not they’ll accept an item, often it will take longer to fit into their pickup schedule.